Marie of Romania: Life at court

 From the start, Marie had trouble adjusting to life in Romania.
 Her personality and "high spirits" frequently created controversies at the Romanian court, and she disliked the austere atmosphere of her household.
 She wrote that she "had not been brought down to Romania to be adored and spoilt and made much of; she had come to be part of the machinery King Carol had wound up.
 She had been imported to be trimmed, educated, cut down and trained according to the great man's conception of things."
 When describing her early days in Romania, Marie wrote that "for long hours [she] would mope, whilst [her] young husband did his military service, all alone in rooms [she] hated, heavy German rooms".
 Marie's paternal aunt, the Empress Frederick, wrote to her daughter, the Crown Princess of Greece, that "Missy of Roumania is more to be pitied than you.
 The King is a great tyrant in his family, & has crushed the independence in Ferdinand so that no one cares about him, & his beautiful & gifted little wife, I fear, gets into scrapes, & like a butterfly, instead of hovering over the flowers, burns her pretty wings by going rather near the fire!"
-Easily learning to speak the Romanian language, she followed her mother's advice to dress carefully and show respect for Orthodox rituals.
+Easily learning to speak the Romanian language, Marie followed her mother's advice to dress carefully and show respect for Orthodox rituals.

 Marie and Ferdinand were advised by King Carol to maintain a restricted group of friends; thus, Marie would lament that her familial circle had been shrunk to only the King and Ferdinand, "who stood in mighty awe of the iron old man, forever trembling that any action of [hers] might displease that duty-bound head of the family".
 The Times Literary Supplement wrote that Marie had found herself, "from the hour of her arrival in Bucharest under the tutelage of that stern disciplinarian King Carol I".